-For the purpose of helping you get to know me via the world-wide-web, I’ll begin by introducing you to the nine year old me in my room with the wicker bookcase and a 45 of Send in the Clowns playing on my plastic record player from Walgreens:
+The video is of Judy Collins, not me, however for the purpose of introducing myself via the world-wide-web, I’ll begin by giving you a taste of nine year old me in my room with the wicker bookcase and a 45 of Send in the Clowns playing on my plastic record player from Walgreens:

 I might have written a few poems back then.
 They had a lot of mixed metaphors and clowns in them.
 But as Tobias Wolff once wrote, ‘Take no care for your dignity.’
 Sound advice.
 I’ll shoehorn that sentence and apply it to every poem I’ve ever written.